ibexa/documentation-developer/docs/updating/from_1.x_2.x/update_db_to_2.5.md

 After the migration is finished, you need to clear cache.

+###### Migrate layouts

+The `ez_block:renderBlockAction` controller used in layout templates has been replaced by `EzPlatformPageFieldTypeBundle:Block:render`.
+This controller has two additional parameters, `locationId` and `languageCode`.
+Only `languageCode` is required.
+Also, the HTML class `data-studio-zone` has been replaced with `data-ez-zone-id` See [documentation](https://doc.ibexa.co/en/master/guide/page_rendering.md#layout-template) for an example on usage of the new controller.

-### Migrate custom blocks
+###### Migrate custom blocks

 Landing Page blocks (from v2.1 and earlier) were defined using a class implementing `EzSystems\LandingPageFieldTypeBundle\FieldType\LandingPage\Model\AbstractBlockType`.
 In Page Builder (from v2.2 onwards), this interface is no longer present.
-Instead the logic of your block must be implemented in a [Listener](https://doc.ibexa.co/en/latest/guide/extending/extending_page.md#block-rendering-events).
+Instead the logic of your block must be implemented in a [Listener](https://doc.ibexa.co/en/master/guide/extending/extending_page.md#block-rendering-events).
 Typically, what you previously would do in `getTemplateParameters()`, you'll now do in the `onBlockPreRender()` event handler.

-The definition of block parameters has to be moved from `createBlockDefinition()` to the [YAML configuration](https://doc.ibexa.co/en/latest/guide/extending/extending_page.md#creating-page-blocks) for your custom blocks.
+The definition of block parameters has to be moved from `createBlockDefinition()` to the [YAML configuration](https://doc.ibexa.co/en/master/guide/extending/extending_page.md#creating-page-blocks) for your custom blocks.

-For more information about how custom blocks are implemented in Pagebuilder, have a look at [Creating custom Page blocks](https://doc.ibexa.co/en/latest/guide/extending/extending_page.md)
+For more information about how custom blocks are implemented in Pagebuilder, have a look at [Creating custom Page blocks](https://doc.ibexa.co/en/master/guide/extending/extending_page.md)

     Since v2.2 you no longer need to use services for custom Page Blocks, you can create them using YAML configuration.